 - I am not a man

 It’s Monday morning, and you are at work.
 If you knew you were meeting your girlfriend on Friday, or a weekend away with your wife, your thoughts in work may be taken up with sex.

 - What if I can’t get it up?

 - Will she think less of me?

 If these thoughts are familiar, you will not be feeling light and happy, when you are thinking this.
 Your mood will change.
 Even though it is Monday and you are not having sex.
 You are at work.
 You are creating anticipatory anxiety.
 In a nutshell, you are anticipating something bad in the future.

 This point is important – the anticipatory anxiety.
 Sportsmen and women regularly use “mental rehearsal” to help them prepare for a match.
 They imagine the shots, and

 See where I am going?
 If you are anticipating sexual problems, in a way, you are mentally priming yourself for it.
-You need to get your thoughts out of the way.
+It would help if you got your thoughts out of the way.

 Friday night arrives and rather than enjoying the evening, your mind is full of what may or may not happen.
 By the time you are naked, you are in stress city.

 One thing you need to know.
 When you are experiencing anxiety, you get a stress response.
-A stress response is what you automatically feel, say if a fight broke out near you.
+A stress response is what you automatically feel if a fight broke out near you.
 Your body gets ready to protect itself.
 During a stress response, blood is diverted away from less important areas to help your heart beat faster.